 Another definition of the North is where people stop pronouncing "ass" as "arse".
 Strange to some, this has its problems as many in The West Country also use the "Northern" pronunciation.
 This confusion and debate might be due to most political, business and media events largely happening in London, though one of the others may have hit upon something in the North-East and South-West divide, nothing seems to happen in the east either, so the BBC don't often call round to check up on the North-East.
 Another reason is that a lot of Southerners claim to be Northern because of the stereotype that Northerners are working-class miners from kitchen-sink dramas (which basically makes you sound both really hard and a victim of domestic abuse, the Top Trump of My Upbringing Was More Difficult than Yours), so if their dad's from Nottingham they'll say they're Northern, even if they only go at the Easter Holidays.

 The division also depends on where you stand.
-For people in London, most of England may belong to "the North", but the people of Yorkshire or Lancashire might refer to inhabitants of Birmingham, Nottingham or Derby as being in the West and East Midlands.
+For people in London, most of England may belong to "the North" (or "Mordor"), but the people of Yorkshire or Lancashire might refer to inhabitants of Birmingham, Nottingham or Derby as being in the West and East Midlands.
 And most people in the East and West Midlands would think of themselves as Midlanders, rather than Northerners or Southerners.

-- Note that some of the traditional divisions of England go back centuries, for instance for linguists the line between Midland and Northern dialects reflects the Danish conquest of the Early Middle Ages.
+- Note that some of the traditional divisions of England go back centuries.
+For instance, for linguists, the line between Midland and Northern dialects reflects the Danish conquest of the Early Middle Ages.